-We introduced the Showtime! mindset to staff, asking them to explore how their own emotional equilibrium could set the stage for the types of encounters we needed to address.
+We introduce the Showtime! mindset (from our partners at Vistelar) to staff on our conflict resolution training programmes, asking them to explore how their own emotional equilibrium could set the stage for the types of encounters we needed to address.

 Activating the Showtime Mindset is critical when walking into a potentially stressful or challenging work situation:

 - Remind yourself: “It’s showtime!”

 - Re-set posture and release areas of tension

 - Put on the appropriate face for this situation

 - Have a chat with yourself (positive self-coaching)